What is CMRR? An awesome guide to committed MRR

 Committed MRR (monthly recurring revenue) or CMRR is a predictive SaaS metric that combines actual monthly recurring revenue with known bookings, churn, and downgrades/upgrades.

-Put in even simpler terms, CMRR is a more subjective, but also potentially more accurate estimate of the amount of recurring revenue that your subscription product will collect the following month.
+In simpler terms, CMRR is an estimate of the amount of recurring revenue that will be collected the following month.

 The difference between CMRR & MRR

 The main difference between MRR and CMRR is that the latter reduces the recurring revenue from cancellations and downgrades.
 While MRR provides insights into the current run rate of SaaS business, CMRR incorporates potential future changes in recurring revenue.
 MRR doesn’t consider expected cancelations or upgrades/downgrades and therefore gives a gross overview of the revenues.